swiss-territorial-data-lab/proj-streetview/README.md

 ### Installation

 The process with detectron2 was run on python 3.8 and the libraries can be installed from `requirements.txt`.<br>
-The process with YOLOv11 was run on python 3.10 and the libraries can be installed from `req_YOLOv11.txt`.
+The process with YOLOv11 was run on python 3.10 and the libraries can be installed from `req_yolo.txt`.

 **With docker**